 As a minimum, training, even online training should be made available to the Foundation members for the Standard course (even at a nominal cost). typically, 30 to 40 people per year do the course through a club, so even if you ended up with a quarter wanting to move up to the standard, that is a manageable number.

 However, you need that connection to those foundation members, promoting your Foundation members only nights, promoting presentations that would really suit the foundation member (e.g. Exploring the Microwave region for Moonbounce is not one for foundation members, but FT8 – what is it and how can I get started which would suit the foundation member on low power), actively ringing or at least emailing them personally every few months to see how they are going.
-Listen to what they are into, listen to see if they are ready to move to the next level.
+Actively listen to what they are into, listen to see if they are ready to move to the next level.
+Even appoint someone as the Foundation welfare officer, who’s job it is, is just keep in contact with them and get them involved.

 Foundation Member only meetings